[excerpt from Rotting Pyramid: Tracing the Teeth of America Cult, Dr. Linda Royal, University of Georgia Press, 2025]

 “What, before, might have been conjecture is now evident.
 Already evident.
 The power of the mind is in and of itself occult.
 This new demonology.
 This new apogee.
 These teeth of America.”

 [A pause.
 A long, liquid scream from a short distance.
-More screams rise up to join it.
-A match tears into light, the candle wavers again, and the white face fades into the background, toward the dark mass.
+More screams rise up to join it, drawn out and watery.
+A match tears into light, the candle wavers again, and the white face fades into the background with the light, toward the dark mass.
 The bald head is disembodied above the candle—or the figure is wearing a black robe.
 The light is lowered to the ground as two people—presumably people—creep around the sides of the mass, as though escaping the light.
 White arms snake out of the robe and it—he—can be seen pulling something out of the mass, something wet and humanoid with growths extending from the front of its face.
 It moans as it flops onto the ground.
 Static builds as the bald man drags the figure out of the camera’s view.]

 [excerpt from Rotting Pyramid: Tracing the Teeth of America Cult, Dr. Linda Royal]